Hattusa – An Impressive UNESCO Heritage Site in Turkey

 Yazılıkaya and the twelve Gods of the Underworld

-Yazillkaya sanctuary is an impressive open-air temple built from the rocks hidden in the cliffs.
+Yazillkaya Sanctuary is an impressive open-air temple built from the rocks hidden in the cliffs.
 It is situated approximately 2 km from the city.
 It consists of two open-air rooms covered with intricately carved relief patterns and depictions of animals, gods, and goddesses.
 It dates back more than 5 thousand years and is still in excellent condition.
 The rock-cut chambers of Yazillkaya Sanctuary are referred to as the “Greater Gallery” (Room A) and the “Lesser Gallery” (Room B).

 Alacahoyuk